linode/apl-docs/docs/get-started/labs/custom-metrics.md

 Instrumenting code means you write code to expose information about the technical, business, and customer context.
 This information can then be collected and analyzed using Prometheus and Grafana.

-In this lab we'll not dive into the way how to instrument your code.
-We will use a container that exposes custom metrics and then show how the metrics can be collected and analysed.
+In this lab we will use a container that exposes custom metrics and then show how the metrics can be collected and analysed.

 ## Create a Workload

-1. Go to the Catalog and click on the `k8s-deployment` template
+1. Go to the Catalog and click on the `k8s-deployment` template.

-2. Click on the `Values` tab
+2. Click on the `Values` tab.

-3. Fill in the name `custom-metrics`
+3. Fill in the name `custom-metrics`.

 4. Use the following values: